Skip to content

 Pinterest cover image for Must Try Monthly Bullet Journal Dashboards

-The First Building Blocks
+The First Building Blocks of the Monthly Spreads

 Everyone knows 2020 was a difficult year.
-This meant that both the habit and mood trackers disappeared by September, leaving space for decoration and a larger notes space which I renamed Notable Anythings.
-This section captured anything I wanted to remember, from dates, family gatherings, and other events (all of which I was safely masked at with my bubble!).
+This meant that both the habit and mood trackers disappeared by September, leaving space for decoration and a larger notes space, which I renamed Notable Anythings.
+This section captured anything I wanted to remember, from dates, family gatherings, and other events (all of which I was safely masked at with my bubble).

-Beginning to Expand
+Beginning to Expand to New Bullet Journal Monthly Layouts

 Bullet journal monthly dashboard showing calendar, notes, song of the month, media